 Here's how to make sure your GoodNotes app has a proper iCloud sync set up and syncing.
 Once the information is stored on iCloud, it's easy to retrieve or download your GoodNotes app data from any device later.

 You can setup iCloud sync in order to sync GoodNotes documents between iPhones/iPads/Macs.
-If one of your iPad is damaged or you lost the access and you are unsure whether the data has been synced or not, then you can quickly verify whether sync status on one of your devices using the same Apple ID this way: open iPhone/iPad's Settings > your Apple account (top row in the Settings list) > iCloud > Manage Storage > look for GoodNotes and verify if your app data is saved there?
+If your iPad is damaged, or you lost the access and you are unsure whether the data has been synced or not, then you can quickly verify whether sync status on one of your devices using the same Apple ID.
+To do this: open iPhone/iPad's Settings > your Apple account (top row in the Settings list) > iCloud > Manage Storage > look for GoodNotes and verify if your app data is saved there.

 To protect your important notebooks better, we highly recommend users to turn on iCloud sync or perform a manual backup in GoodNotes App Menus.